krenalis/krenalis/doc/src/identity-resolution.md

 ## Same User Criterion

-This is the definition: **given two user identities, they correspond to the *same user* if (1) they have at least one *identifier* whose value matches (that is, has the same value), and (2) if one or both identities have `NULL` value for each identifier with higher priority than the first identifier that is matched.**
+This is the definition: **given two user identities, they correspond to the *same user* if (1) they have at least one *identifier* whose value matches (that is, has the same value), and (2) one or both identities have `NULL` value for each identifier with higher priority than the first identifier that is matched.**

 In this example, with two user identities (A and B) and three identifiers (where #1 has the higher priority):